Justin Sun

-Justin Sun (孙宇晨 (Sūn Yǔchén); born July 30, 1990) is a Chinese-born Kittitian crypto billionaire and businessman.
-He is the founder of TRON, a company that develops the TRON blockchain with the associated Tronix (TRX) cryptocurrency token, as well as USDD, a stablecoin issued by TRON DAO Reserve.
-Sun is also the owner of Rainberry (formerly BitTorrent Inc.), which developed the BitTorrent protocol and under Sun's leadership developed the BTT cryptocurrency token.
-Sun also owns the crypto currency exchanges Poloniex and HTX (formerly Huobi).
-Sun was Permanent Representative of Grenada to the World Trade Organization (WTO) in Geneva from 2021 to 2023.
+Justin Sun (孙宇晨 (Sūn Yǔchén); born July 30, 1990) is a Chinese-born businessman.
+He is the founder of Tron, the developer of Tronix (TRX) cryptocurrency and its blockchain, and a stablecoin named USDD.
+Sun owns Rainberry (formerly BitTorrent Inc.), the developer of BitTorrent protocol, and two cryptocurrency exchanges, Poloniex and HTX (formerly Huobi).
+He is described as Trump family's "biggest crypto backer", heavily investing in the Trump family-associated World Liberty Financial, though he later fell out with the Trump family.
+From 2021 to 2023, Sun was the permanent representative of Grenada to the World Trade Organization.
+In 2026, Sun reached a settlement with the Securities and Exchange Commission (SEC) in connection with a fraud investigation.